linno60/carpool/README.md

 # Carpool Application

 This is an Carpool Application linking student drivers with riders, a website which drivers and passengers can use it to find each other, save time and make benifits.
+It was a personal startup project, we will deploy my works in the repository later when we find a better way to do it with Heroku.
+But for now we want to declare some of the idea:

+A and B live in the same neighbourhood and they go to the same school and have similar schedules, but A go to school by bus with take a lot of time, and B go to school driving which cost a lot for gas.
+Shouldn't they be carpooling to save both time and money? and making friends?

+Instead of an ads system, we are going to match carpoolers based on daily routines.
+And we would suggest user login with their facebook to get data of their personal routines, for better matching suggestions.

 ## Getting Started

 This README would normally document whatever steps are necessary to get the application up and running.

-## Architecture

-There will be two parts:
-A REST API server
-    - Node.js
-A responsive front-end
-    - AngularJS

 ## Documentation